robireton/serve-favicon/README.md

 # serve-favicon

-Node.js middleware for serving a favicon.
+*Node.js middleware for serving a favicon*

+this scoped version forked from [expressjs/serve-favicon](https://github.com/expressjs/serve-favicon) to:
+  - rewrite as an ECMAScript Module
+  - remove dependencies

 A favicon is a visual cue that client software, like browsers, use to identify a site.
 For an example and more information, please visit